 The initial wet bodyweight of shrimp was 1.212 ± 0.010 g.
 After the 45-day experiment, the weight gain and the specific growth rate of shrimp in “B” treatment were the smallest.
 This might be due to the lowest energy allocation to growth and the highest energy allocation to excretion.
 Opposite to what was observed in the “B” treatment, shrimp in “BG” treatment showed the highest weight gain and growth rate.
 This might be due to the high energy allocation to growth rather than to excretion.

 Another experiment also showed the specific growth rate of the shrimp over 45 days under different light colors.
 As follows: natural>green>yellow>blue light.

 The growth rate of shrimp under blue light was only 73.0% and 85.8% of those under natural light and green light, respectively.
 Thus, it is reasonable to conclude that suitable fluctuation of light color can promote the growth of the shrimp.

 Light and Dark Places in the Aquarium

 Shrimp need both light and dark places in your tank.
 Light is the prime reason for the growth of algae, which the shrimp rely on for food.
 However, when they are not feeding, they tend to prefer darker places to hide.
-It makes them feel more comfortable and less stressful.
+It makes them feel more comfortable and less stressed.

 There is a simple experiment that can do anybody.
 You need to place your shrimp into a clear tank under direct light.
 After some time you need to cover one end of the tank to block the light.
 As a result, the shrimps will start moving to the darker side of the aquarium.

 Thus, on the one side, shrimp benefit from the light, because it provides them more food.
 On the other side, shrimp are at the bottom of the food chain.
 They know that and prefer darker places to hide.